Health research ambassadors

 People in Health West of England (PHWE) has been working to adapt the ambassador model to the context of health research.
 The team at PHWE set up an initiative aimed at improving connections between researchers, organisations and underserved communities.

 The women who took part in our workshops consistently provided positive feedback about them.
-Several women have also expressed an interest in taking on the role of a health research ambassador in the future themselves.
+Several women have also expressed an interest in taking on the role of a Health Research Ambassador in the future themselves.

 What next?

-We are seeking additional funding to develop and extend the Health Research Ambassador project beyond the initial pilot.
 We want to improve connections between researchers, organisations and underserved communities by:

 • Continuing to build on and adapt the ambassador role to examine health and social care research and inequalities